-Volunteers are welcome on Mondays and Wednesdays (9.30am - 4pm) and Fridays (9.30am - noon).
-Please enquire about Saturday volunteer days.
+Volunteers are welcome on Mondays and Fridays (9.30am - 4pm).

 There is a diverse range of jobs that you will be involved with from horticulture, land management and conservation.
 Bring lunch and clothes suitable for gardening.
 All abilities welcome.
 Please email us before arriving, so we know how many volunteers to expect.

 We are creating a team of regular volunteers who can support us working with a diverse range of community groups and helping to manage communal plots.